julstpierre/PenalizedGLMM/README.md

 testrowinds = setdiff(1:nrow(covdf), trainrowinds);
 ```

-We fit the null logistic mixed model on the training set, with SEX as fixed effect and one random effect with variance-covariance structure parametrized by the GRM:
+We fit the null logistic mixed model on the training set, with AGE, SEX as fixed effects and one random effect with variance-covariance structure parametrized by the GRM:

 ```julia